vue-multiple/icon/README.md

 | size | Size of icon.(you need specify the unit, default is px) | Number/String | - |
 | color | Color of icon. | String | - |

+For more information, please refer to [Icon](https://vue-multiple.github.io/icon/) in our documentation.

 ## Build Setup